-Gardening in a fenced in area will also allow make your garden more manageable when it comes to portioning and spraying repellants and pesticides around your area.
-If you use organic pesticides, you have the ability to keep a clean, odorless garden that will keep out pests.
-With a fenced in area, you will not have to worry about foreign insects or animals getting into your garden.
-If you live in a wooden area, it might be best to have a wooden fence constructed to keep out woodland creatures such as deer and possum.
-Rats are also known to live in forests and can not only tamper with your garden, but can get in your house and spread all kinds of disease.
+Gardening in a fenced area will also allow making your garden more manageable when it comes to portioning and spraying repellants and pesticides around your area.
+If you use organic pesticides, you can keep a clean, odorless garden that will keep out pests.
+With a fenced area, you will not have to worry about foreign insects or animals getting into your garden.
+If you live in a wooded area, it might be best to have a wooden fence constructed to keep out woodland creatures such as deer and possum.
+Rats are also known to live in forests and can not only tamper with your garden but can get in your house and spread all kinds of disease.
 Setting up a barrier will allow you to contain and keep out pests forever.